shawnh2/shawnh2.github.io/_posts/2023-05-22-nft-in-linux-kernel.md

 ---
-title: The NFT in Linux Kernel
+title: The Nftables in Linux Kernel
 layout: article
 tags:
 - Network